 As a former enlisted and commissioned naval officer, Mukhtar Muhammad knows that inspired people are at the heart of every successful organization and believes the urgent task confronting all institutions, is how best to tap into the group intellect and the Creator-given talent in each one of us, and utilize the power of that group intellect for the maximum benefit of not only that institution, but the society…this belief is a central theme in his book, Genesis of New American Leadership and the major focus in his civic life.

-Mukhtar Muhammad is executive director for Community Wide Shuraa Conference™, Inc.(CWSC) from 2015-2020 and now carries the honorary title Executive Director Emeritus; a principal at and vice president for national retailer FAMACO Publishers, LLC and famacopublishers.com; a distinguished lecturer in the CWSC Speakers Bureau; a national talk show host on the American Muslim 360® Radio Network (AM360.org); and author of the critically acclaimed Genesis of New American Leadership: Building the Community Life, the first socio-political and religious commentary on the tenets of effective leadership based on the principles of Islam, the commentary of contemporary religious scholars and American management philosophy, and he conceived and designed the national curriculum based discussion and acclaimed podcast, CWSC Building the Community Life Seminar on AM360.
+Mukhtar Muhammad served as Executive Director for Community Wide Shuraa Conference™, Inc.(CWSC) from 2015-2020 and now carries the honorary title Executive Director Emeritus; a principal at and vice president for national retailer FAMACO Publishers, LLC and famacopublishers.com; a distinguished lecturer in the CWSC Speakers Bureau; a national talk show host on the American Muslim 360® Radio Network (AM360.org); and author of the critically acclaimed Genesis of New American Leadership: Building the Community Life, the first socio-political and religious commentary on the tenets of effective leadership based on the principles of Islam, the commentary of contemporary religious scholars and American management philosophy, and he conceived and designed the national curriculum based discussion and acclaimed podcast, CWSC Building the Community Life Seminar on AM360.

 As a nationally recognized speaker and management consultant, Mukhtar brings a wealth of executive leadership experience to CWSC having served in strategic planning, complex project management and systems design and implementation with cross industry experience in business, government, civic and entrepreneurial operating environments.
 He has formerly served as a National Steering Committee leader for his association’s first professional intelligentsia effort, strategic planning director, convener masjlis ashuraa, chief of staff, and former Muslim Student Association president.
 He has held personal signature accountability for $2 billion+ for U.S. government funds.
 Now he helps faith-based organizations with strategic governance and management issues and frequently presents on governance and stewardship, strategic planning, innovation and change management, organizational structure and design.